RayTiasha/Atliq-Sales-Analysis/README.md

 3. The Master series drives supply chain velocity with over 11M units sold.
 For 2022, I recommend maintaining high stock levels for the Master series to ensure market share.
 AQ HOME Allin1 (Gen 1 & 2) have the lowest demand in the entire catalog, so the remaining stock can be cleared with a bundle deal.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%26Bottom%205%20products.pdf)
 4. Bringing in $176.2M from new products alone in a single year is a major achievement.
 This represents nearly 30% of the total 2021 Net Sales ($598.9M).
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/New%20Products.pdf)
 5. India is a super-market as it generates nearly as much revenue as the USA, South Korea, and Canada combined.
 The North American region (USA & Canada) as a whole is a critical secondary pillar for the company.
 There is significant room for growth in the European market compared to the Asian and American segments.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%205%20Net%20Sales.pdf)

+## Conclusion
+This project demonstrated how a structured data model can transform fragmented records into actionable insights.
+By consolidating 800k+ sales records into a star schema and standardizing measures, AtliQ Hardware gained reliable, scalable reporting that directly supported fiscal 2022 planning and future growth initiatives.

 ## Note
 The original dataset is not included due to data privacy restrictions.